JuergenGutsch/blog/_source/_posts/2018-10-17-customizing-aspnetcore-08-modelbinders.md

 ![]({{site.baseurl}}/img/customize-aspnetcore/modelbinder.PNG)

-Now the clients are able to send CSV based data to the client.
+Now the clients are able to send CSV based data to the server.

 ## Conclusion